canvas-gamification/canvas-gamification-junit-tests/src/oop/object_independence/medium/q5/QuestionText.md

     - a `toString` method which returns a String of the information about the `Team` class of the form `"Team x has won y games"`, where x is the value of **name** and y is the value of **totalWins**, and is visible from other classes.
+    - Note that all setter methods must not return any value